SH1RL0CK/my_github_projects_automation/README.md

 - `project-number` **(required)** is the project number.
 Get this from the URL.
 - `github-token` **(required)** is a [personal access token](https://github.com/settings/tokens/new) with `repo` and `project` scopes.
-  _See [Creating a PAT and adding it to your repository](https://github.com/actions/add-to-project/blob/main/README.md#creating-a-pat-and-adding-it-to-your-repository) for more details_
+  _See [Creating a PAT and adding it to your repository](https://github.com/actions/add-to-project/blob/main/README.md#creating-a-pat-and-adding-it-to-your-repository) for more details_.
 - `field-names` are GitHub project single select field names separated with `,`.
 - `field-values`</a> are the GitHub project field values associated to the `field-names` separated with `,`.